-The 2022 season marked the ninth year that each of the Yankees' U.S.-based affiliates have held their own HOPE Weeks, truly making this initiative one that the entire organization stands behind in words and in action.
+The 2023 season marks the 10th year that each of the Yankees' U.S.-based affiliates have held their own HOPE Weeks, truly making this initiative one that the entire organization stands behind in words and in action.

 The initial phase of HOPE Week planning involves the selection of the honorees.
 In order to draw on the most diverse and inspiring group possible, an online nomination form is made available to the public on yankees.com.
 Additionally, the Yankees Media Relations Department reviews general fan mail and independently reaches out to other public social institutions to find exceptional individuals to recognize.